rmclarklab/AWD/README.md

 ## AWD: Construction of superscaffolds using population allele frequency data.

-This set of python scripts link genomic scaffolds into super scaffolds using the average window distance (AWD) metric.
+This set of python scripts links genomic scaffolds into super scaffolds using the average window distance (AWD) metric.

 ---